-ASCT conducted three additional boreholes near borehole 1.
+ASCT conducted an additional three boreholes near borehole 1.
 ASCT experienced uniform sub-surface profile and auger refusal within the top 0.3m at all locations.

-The site exhibits controlled fill materials, of a reactive type, up to a depth of 0.3m at borehole 1 (refusal depth), although fill is believed to be up to approximately 1.5m in depth towards the south eastern corner of the lot.
+The site exhibits controlled fill materials, of a reactive type, up to a depth of 0.3m at borehole 1 (refusal depth), although fill is believed to be up to approximately 1.2m in depth at the south eastern corner of the lot.